 Gamma-radiation decomposes water molecules to a number of species including some very powerful reducing (·e-aq, ·H) and oxidizing species (·OH, H2O2) which can be used to carry out solution redox reactions.
 These redox active species consist only of H and O atoms.
 The reactive products (such as ·OH and ·e-aq) recombine to reform water upon termination of irradiation and hence leave no unwanted chemical wastes.
 The chemical environments created by γ-radiolysis are therefore ideal for nanoparticle syntheses which require a chemically pure product.

 An example of this is the formation of magnetite (Fe3O4) nanoparticles from dissolved Fe(II) using γ-radiation.
-The mechanism summarized in the diagram below was determined by measuring the change over time in concentration of Fe(II) and Fe(III) in solution and characterizing the nanoparticles formed using elecron miscroscopy and various spectroscopic techniques.
+The mechanism summarized in the diagram below was determined by measuring the change over time in concentration of Fe(II) and Fe(III) in solution and characterizing the nanoparticles formed using electron microscopy and various spectroscopic techniques.
 Note that this method makes use of both the oxidizing and reducing power of water radiolysis products, whereas most gamma-induced nanoparticle synthesis uses only one or the other.

 Our publication on this work can be found here:

 We have also used γ-radiation to produce chromium and cobalt oxide nanoparticles:

 L.M.
 Alrehaily, J.M.
 Joseph, J.C.
 Wren, Radiation-Induced Formation of Co3O4 Nanoparticles from Co2+(aq): probing the kinetics using radical scavengers, Phys.
 Chem.
 Chem.
 Phys.
 17 (2015) 24138 - 24150.